octopus-db/schema/README.md

 * OCTOPUS database documentation: https://octopus-db.github.io/documentation/
 * OCTOPUS database accompanying peer reviewed publication: https://doi.org/10.5194/essd-14-3695-2022

-## A way to run SchemSpy on your database
+## A way to run SchemaSpy on your database

 SchemaSpy is a Java-based software that creates database documentation of even highly complex relational database database management systems (DMS).
 Here is *one way* to run SchemaSpy (from the terminal on your **Mac**).
 BTW SchemaSpy will only look at your database's structure, but never at its content.
 We, therefore, consider it safe to use.